 Casper and me worship her before we have sex every night.

 We rehearse the play all week in the school auditorium.
 The seating allows little room for the kids to stand in front.
-If we put the kids on stage, people in their seats will be blocked from seeing the players.
+If we put the kids on stage, The people in their seats will be blocked from seeing the players.
 Finally, we compromise with a split pit on both sides of the stage, which is quite wide.
 The kids are already divided into sibling factions – crew and players.
 Grant and Robby discuss how they’ll incite the different camps into flinging the white balls at each other as well as at the players.
 One of the girls on the crew suggests that the crew members should be attacked as well as the players.
-We want chaos but are trying to control it.
-Good luck.
+We want chaos but trying to control it – good luck.